 Welcome to our early intervention page.
 Here, you can learn about our programme of intervention specifically designed to support your child's pre school development.

-Our Early development Groups, based at our Centre in Bingley are for babies and young children with Down syndrome aged birth to 5/6 years and their parents and carers.
+Our Early Development Groups, based at our Centre in Bingley, are for babies and young children with Down syndrome aged birth to 5/6 years and their parents and carers.

 Once in a group you and your child can attend for up to 5 years.
 This includes their first year at school, if you so wish, when school staff are encouraged to attend.

-We currently have ten groups catering for up to 50 children delivered by Izzi Ashman, Wendy Uttley and Margaret Southern.
+We currently have ten groups catering for up to 50 children delivered by Izzi Ashman and Wendy Uttley.

-WHAT WILL HAPPEN DURING THE SESSIONS?
+WHAT WILL HAPPEN DURING YOUR FIRST SESSION?

 The sessions start promptly at 10am, and at the first session we will take a photo of your child and a photo of you.
 These will then be used at the start of every session to work on recognition, signing and eventually memory skills and matching skills.

 Initially the sessions work on posting skills which we refer to as ‘in’.
 Once the children are posting we begin to work on picture matching which we refer to as ‘on’.
 These skills help your child work towards sorting and matching words and numbers.

 We will also work on fine and gross motor skills, encouraging sitting, rocking/balance, walking, clapping, rubbing hands, pointing index finger through various fun activities, including bubbles, feathers, shakers, singing and pass the parcel.